generation_options

 In some cases, your generated code might have to support more than one DBMS.
 For instance, you might want to share database code between your backend and a Flutter app.
 Or maybe you're writing a server that should be able to talk to both MariaDB and Postgres, depending on what the operator prefers.
 Drift can generate code for multiple dialects - in that case, the right SQL will be chosen at runtime when it makes a difference.

-To enable this feature, remove the dialect
+To enable this feature, remove the dialect option in the sql block and replace it with

-a list of dialects
+a list of dialects:

 targets: